 -So those are some of the reasons why understanding value is really important, but there is one last thing we need to discuss before the end of this video, and that is the idea of the co-creation of value.

 Previously, the idea of value was pretty linear.
-We as an organization create something we provide to our stakeholders, and that's value.
+We as an organisation create something we provide to our stakeholders, and that's value.
 But today we talk about the co-creation of value.
-This is the idea that we as an organization create value by collaborating with our stakeholders.
+This is the idea that we as an organisation create value by collaborating with our stakeholders.
 We work with them, take on their feedback, and constantly look to deliver work in line with their expectations.
 They, in turn, are always looking to be in conversation with us and will tell us what they want.
 We take on what they say they want, and we work together to create that product or service.

 That's it for this video.
 Although co-created value is subjective, it still needs to be well-defined.
-Having a well-defined idea of what value is for the organization and for each product or service has many benefits impacting ways of working, all the way through to strategic thinking.
+Having a well-defined idea of what value is for the organisation and for each product or service has many benefits impacting ways of working, all the way through to strategic thinking.